AY2425S2-CS2103T-T13-1/tp/docs/UserGuide.md

 3. Copy the file to the folder you want to use as the _home folder_ for your FitFlow app.

-4. Go to your home folder and double-click on the `.jar` file to launch the application.</br>
+4. Go to your home folder and double-click on the `.jar` file to launch the application.<br>
     * If the above does not work, try the below steps:
         1. Open a command terminal for your operating system.
             * Windows: Press Windows button + X on the keyboard.
 Click on Terminal.